luluzhou1/alinush.github.io/_includes/refs.md

 [^VB20]: **Dynamic Universal Accumulator with Batch Update over Bilinear Groups**, by Giuseppe Vitto and Alex Biryukov, *in Cryptology ePrint Archive, Report 2020/777*, 2020, [[URL]](https://eprint.iacr.org/2020/777)

 [^VGSplus21e]: **Plumo: An Ultralight Blockchain Client**, by Psi Vesely and Kobi Gurkan and Michael Straka and Ariel Gabizon and Philipp Jovanovic and Georgios Konstantopoulos and Asa Oines and Marek Olszewski and Eran Tromer, *in Cryptology ePrint Archive, Report 2021/1361*, 2021, [[URL]](https://ia.cr/2021/1361)

+[^VGSplus22ee]: **Plumo: An Ultralight Blockchain Client**, by Psi Vesely and Kobi Gurkan and Michael Straka and Ariel Gabizon and Philipp Jovanovic and Georgios Konstantopoulos and Asa Oines and Marek Olszewski and Eran Tromer, *in Cryptology ePrint Archive, Paper 2021/1361*, 2021, [[URL]](https://eprint.iacr.org/2021/1361)

 [^VK20]: **Groth16 SNARKs are Randomizable and (Weakly) Simulation Extractable**, by Markulf Kohlweiss and Mikhail Volkhov, *in Cryptology ePrint Archive, Report 2020/811*, 2020, [[URL]](https://eprint.iacr.org/2020/811)